Teaching Visa Sponsorship Jobs in New York

 Which visa types are most common for teaching roles in New York?

-The J-1 Exchange Visitor visa is widely used for teachers through programs like the Department of State's Exchange Visitor Program, allowing international educators to teach in U.S. schools for up to three years.
-The H-1B applies to higher education and some specialty K-12 roles requiring a relevant bachelor's degree.
+The J-1 visa Exchange Visitor visa is widely used for teachers through programs like the Department of State's Exchange Visitor Program, allowing international educators to teach in U.S. schools for up to three years.
+The H-1B visa applies to higher education and some specialty K-12 roles requiring a relevant bachelor's degree.
 Teachers at universities may also encounter O-1 visas for those with distinguished academic records.

 Which companies and institutions sponsor visas for teaching jobs in New York?